Markov chain: Internet applications

 The PageRank of a webpage as used by Google is defined by a Markov chain.
 It is the probability to be at page $i$ in the stationary distribution on the following Markov chain on all (known) webpages.
-If $N$ is the number of known webpages, and a page $i$ has $k_i$ links to it then it has transition probability $\frac{\alpha}{k_i} + \frac{1-\alpha}{N}$ for all pages that are linked to and $\frac{1-\alpha}{N}$ for all pages that are not linked to.
-The parameter $\alpha$ is taken to be about 0.15.
+If $N$ is the number of known webpages, and a page $i$ has $k_i$ outgoing links from it then it has transition probability $\frac{\alpha}{k_i} + \frac{1-\alpha}{N}$ for all pages that are linked to and $\frac{1-\alpha}{N}$ for all pages that are not linked to.
+The parameter $\alpha$ is taken to be about 0.85.

 Markov models have also been used to analyze web navigation behavior of users.
 A user's web link transition on a particular website can be modeled using first- or second-order Markov models and can be used to make predictions regarding future navigation and to personalize the web page for an individual user.

 Statistics

 Markov chain methods have also become very important for generating sequences of random numbers to accurately reflect very complicated desired probability distributions, via a process called Markov chain Monte Carlo (MCMC).
 In recent years this has revolutionized the practicability of Bayesian inference methods, allowing a wide range of posterior distributions to be simulated and their parameters found numerically.